ANTERIOR CERVICAL DISCECTOMY & FUSION

 If you have chronic pain, numbness, or low mobility of the back and neck, you may have a degenerated or herniated disc.
 This painful condition occurs when the rubbery discs that separate the spinal vertebrae wear down over time or slip out of place, putting pressure on your nerves and causing pain and weakness.
 It is common to have problems with these discs, the result, however, may lead you to experience back and neck pain that doesn’t get better.

 If your condition is chronic, it may be time to find out if an Anterior Cervical Discectomy and Fusion is right for you.
 This surgical procedure is recommended once all other treatment methods have failed.
 By choosing to forgo an Anterior Cervical Discectomy & Fusion, you’ll find a permanent solution for your spinal disc problems.

 If you and your doctor have determined that this procedure is the right move for you, contact our spine surgeon on Long Island for a consultation.
 At New York Orthopedic Spinal Associates, we will go through all of the details and answer any questions you may have about this procedure.

 Before scheduling your appointment, here is a quick overview of the steps your surgeon will take during the procedure:

-- To gain access to your spinal discs, your surgeon will make an incision through the throat.
+- To gain access to your spinal discs, your surgeon will make an incision.